JakubStawowy/MyDatabaseCreator/README.md

 # MyDatabaseCreator

 This is one of my biggest projects written in Java.
 It's main function is to create and manipulate tables on local/remote server without any knowledge of Sql language (DDL/DML).
-The project is divided into three parts:
+The project is divided into two packages:
 * Logic - package that contains logic classes (model, controller, database connector and table entity) that contains methods that mostly uses DDL and DML SQL language queries
 * view - package that contains GUI classes.
 Those classes are inheriting from Java Swing library classes (JFrame, JPanel etc.)